Alexdelia/vbomb/front/README.md

-will change from dioxus to Flutter
+will changing from dioxus to Flutter

 and maybe add some rust